 If you click in the computer’s name, you will have the chronological view of the protection status for this computer.
 This is very useful for scenarios in which you need to understand if the antimalware was once installed and at some point it was removed.

 This option enables you to quickly determine the overall exposure to potential security problems, and whether or how critical these updates are for your environment.
-OMS Security and Audit solution only provide the visualization of these updates, the real data comes from System Updates Solutions, which is a different module within OMS.
+OMS Security and Audit solution only provide the visualization of these updates, the real data comes from Update Management Solutions, which is a different module within OMS.
 Here an example of the updates:

 Identity and Access

 Identity should be the control plane for your enterprise, protecting your identity should be your top priority.
 While in the past there were perimeters around organizations and those perimeters were one of the primary defensive boundaries, nowadays with more data and more apps moving to the cloud the identity becomes the new perimeter.

 currently the data is based only on Security Events login data (event ID 4624) in the future Office365 logins and Azure AD data will also be included.

 By monitoring your identity activities you will be able to take proactive actions before an incident takes place or reactive actions to stop an attack attempt.
 The Identity and Access dashboard provides you an overview of your identity state, including the number of failed attempts to log on, the user’s account that were used during those attempts, accounts that were locked out, accounts with changed or reset password and currently number of accounts that are logged in.

 When you click in the Identity and Access tile you will see the following dashboard: